easolhq/easolhq.github.io/docs/reference/objects/modifier_selection_session.md

 # item.description

-The title concatenated with the guest name, if there is a guest
+The title concatenated with the guest's name, if there is a guest

 # item.guest_name